-CIRCLS is creating Emerging Scholar CIRCLS, a community of graduate students and recent graduates who are either already engaged in interdisciplinary computer and learning sciences research or are interested in this work.
+Emerging Scholar CIRCLS is a community of graduate students and recent graduates who are either already engaged in interdisciplinary computer and learning sciences research or are interested in this work.
 Our goal is to support the newcomers to the field as they transition from their identities as graduate students to their new identities as interdisciplinary scholars.

 We invite PIs to nominate their graduate students and postdoctoral researchers interested in actively participating in this vibrant community of emerging junior scholars and building networking connections with senior researchers.
 We also look forward to and welcome self-nominations from all interested graduate students and recent graduates.
 We especially encourage the participation of individuals and groups who have been minoritized in the computing and learning sciences community.
 Please fill out this form to be added to this developing community.